 Under Dr. Akinleye’s leadership, NCCU’s enterprise has expanded significantly.
 Among his accomplishments, the university has increased its enrollment to over 8,200 students in undergraduate, graduate, and professional programs (in both on-campus and online programs) and recorded the largest number of graduates for a fall commencement exercise.
-Dr. Akinleye has led the development of three new major capital projects, including a new Student Center, a new School of Business, and a public-private partnership building three new residence halls.
+Chancellor Akinleye has led the development of five new major capital projects, including a new Student Center, a new School of Business, and three new apartment-like residence halls.
 Additionally, he was instrumental in securing approval for NC Central’s Millennial Campus Designation in October 2018, making the institution the first Historically Black College and University in the University of North Carolina System to gain the designation as a single institution.
-Dr. Akinleye is leading the development and implementation of a new 5-year strategic plan, as well as a new 10-year master plan.
-He has also executed a comprehensive $3 million campus security initiative that invests in the safety and security of NC Central students, faculty, staff, and visitors.
+Under Chancellor Akinleye, the university has completed and executed a new 5-year strategic plan, as well as a new 10-year master plan.

 During the 2017–2018 academic year, Dr. Akinleye’s institutional vision led NC Central to be one of two institutions in the University of North Carolina System to meet all the university’s performance metrics as part of the System’s Higher Expectations Strategic Plan.
-With a focus on increasing the institution’s sponsored research and grants, Dr. Akinleye invested in NCCU’s research institutes, which generated a record $26,820,364 in grants and other funding for sponsored research during the 2017–2018 academic year.
+With a focus on increasing the institution’s sponsored research and grants, Dr. Akinleye invested in NCCU’s research institutes, which generated $34.7 million in grants and other funding for sponsored research during the 2019-2020 academic year.

 In 2017, Dr. Akinleye launched “The Eagle Promise,” which consists of four priorities that ensure NCCU students matriculate and ultimately graduate from the institution: